 Throughout my career as a student and then educator and then student again, I’ve discovered this is the single biggest question deciding a college student’s trajectory.
-Those unable to easily answer (including me for too long) have a greater chance of the above statistics becoming our silent destination.
+Those unable to easily answer (including me for far too long) have a greater chance of the above statistics becoming our silent destination.
 Many of our life-stats begin here.

-Many college-student-challenge statistics can be found online, mental health being the biggest.
+Many college-student-challenge statistics can be found online.
+Mental health is the biggest.
 I traveled 3 years (2017-20) and 10K miles to 13 educational conferences across the nation (including NACA – National Association for Campus Activities) to meet thousands of students, teach my courses & ask questions about their biggest challenges.
 Here are their biggest answers (divided into 3 groups):

 Does group 2 create group 3?
 But more importantly, note that group 1 answered with other questions.
 These were often of the “who am I, who do I belong to, am I doing this for me or for others?” variety.
 Great questions to ask! … but less than 20% did.